wardle/dmd/README.md

 |---------------+------------------+--------------|
 | [:GTIN :AMPP] |                1 |      :TO-ONE |
 ```

+From the documentation, it is not clear that would only be a 1:1 map from AMPP to GTIN, as it looks as if GTINs can
+expire.
+This data quality report confirms the to-one relationship.

 It's easy to run this from a clojure REPL in order to test another release,
 or you can run it from the command line: